AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Linked Theory for Turn of the Golden witch.md

 Apparently there's a very big weakness in Turn, this might refer to her deliberately not countering an attack, but it's not really a flaw and it doesn't get exploited later.
 The truth is... there are so much little holes in the story that this could refer to a lot.
 We probably discussed it earlier.

 ![Pasted image 20250715215514.png](/img/user/Attachments/Pasted%20image%2020250715215514.png)
-<center>More hints that she isn't only talking to Battler here, he wouldn't know what this means, but most of us definitely do</center>

 [[Characters/Lambdadelta\|Lambdadelta]] shows up next and immediately thrash talks him and [[Characters/Bernkastel\|Bernkastel]], but she still gives him some very valuable hints.
 We don't need to guess her reason for doing so because it's clearly spelled out in [[Episodes/Alliance of the Golden witch\|Alliance]], she wants the confrontation to keep going indefinitely so when [[Characters/Battler\|Battler]] looks like he might deadlock the game she has to step in and help him.